jaroslav-kubicek/yamlconf/README.md

 # yamlconf
-An alternative approach to the application configuration, with yaml and .env.
+An alternative approach to the application configuration, with yaml and env variables.

 ## Getting started

-To start using this, simply require zamlconf function and call it:
+To start using this, simply require yamlconf function and call it:

 ```javascript
 const config = require('yamlconf')();